 Oct 25, 2017, Vigan – The Batang Pinoy Luzon Leg was held in Vigan, which will serve as a dress rehearsal for the Palarong Pambansa 2018 to be held next year.

 Jason Jabol, 14 (Nov 7, 2002, as per Batang Pinoy 2016 Entries) of Dasmariñas.
 11.35 100m and a few minutes later 6.18m in the Long Jump Two Golds.

-Jabol has already represented the Philippines; back in March, he took a silver medal in the SEA Youth Long Jump in Ilagan, Isabella finishing 4th. (given 6.99m, but this mark is invalid due to bad measuring and is actually 5.99m in Sea Youth Champs).
+Jabol has already represented the Philippines; back in March, he took a silver medal in the SEA Youth Long Jump in Ilagan, and Isabella finished 4th. (given 6.99m, but this mark is invalid due to bad measuring and is 5.99m in Sea Youth Champs).

 Jabol will be turning 15 in a few weeks, so his Age grade is compared to 15-year-olds.

 His time of 11.35 is listed as an Age Grade Record; Veruel Verdadero ran 10.95 (+4.1) and 10.8 hand time last year in Batang Pinoy at the same age.

 “I fouled my last attempt because I was already feeling numbness and cramps in my legs,” said Jabol, the ninth of 10 children by carpenter father Dionisio and housewife mother Rosemarie, in Filipino.

 Also, he will help his team in the 4×100 and 4×400 later in the games.

 Most noteworthy is that Jabol, a student at Emilio Aguinaldo HS in Cavite, is Palaro Champion 100-200-400 Champion Veruel Verdadero.